owagner/hm2mqtt/README.md

 * 0.6 - 2015/01/31 - owagner
   - completely reworked internal device management.
-Now properly implements the listDevices/newDevices/deleteDevices contract recommended by HM's XML-RPC API, and will store local device information in a file hm2mqtt.devcache
+Now properly implements the listDevices/newDevices/deleteDevices contract recommended by HM's XML-RPC API, and will store local device information in a file (default: hm2mqtt.devcache)
   - now correctly calls reportValueUsage with count=1 on every channel's datapoint.
 Note that this may result in a large number of pending configurations if devices weren't previously strongly linked to the XML-RPC server